About bad breath in children and teenagers

-In teenagers causes of bad breath might also include extreme diets (for example, a high-protein diet), illnesses like anorexia nervosa, poor dental hygiene (particularly if your teenager wears braces or other orthodontic devices) or smoking.
+In teenagers causes of bad breath might also include extreme diets (for example, a high-protein diet), illnesses like anorexia nervosa, poor dental hygiene (particularly if your teenage child wears braces or other orthodontic devices) or smoking.

 Rarely, medical problems might make a child’s breath smell bad or unusual.
-These problems include illnesses like lung disease (including bronchiectasis and lung abscesses) and diabetes.
+These problems include illnesses like lung disease, type-1 diabetes and type-2 diabetes.
 Kidney or liver problems might cause bad breath, but this is rare too.
 If you have a family history of these problems, let your doctor know.

 Bad breath is also called halitosis.

-When to see your doctor about bad breath
+Does your child need to see a doctor about bad breath?